 Figure 2 shows an example rehearsal script.
 It outlines the important steps that the screencaster should remember to perform as he records the screencast.
-Writing the script on paper2 allows you to refer to it easily without having to open up a text editor on your computer.
+Writing the script on paper allows you to refer to it easily without having to open up a text editor on your computer.
 Remember, you are recording a screencast and you don't want to capture the text editor as part of your screencast.

-Topic: Showing how to add a delicious bookmark in Firefox (for grandma) 1) Open firefue (Remember to show double-click action!)
-2) Install delicious plug-in 3) Lug-m to delicio-us (Show the log in page) Caum mundit to a contract of 4) Open up www-cnn.com (Grandma's favorite site!)
-5) Add as bootmark through delicous 6) Browse bodonards on del·icto·us sidebor
+Topic: Snowing how to add a delicious bookmark in Firefox (for granchma) 1) Open firefox (Remember to show double-click action!)
+2) Install delicious plug-in 3) Lug-m to delicious (Show the log-m page) (Show through the menuber) 4) Open up www-crnn.com (Grandma's favorile ste!)
+5) Add as bookmark through delicious - Show through menuber - Show using keyboard starteut 6) Browse bookmarks on delicious sidebar a complex series of steps using the mouse and keyboard - there is no need to write out each and every step.
+A script that has just enough detail allows for improvisation and makes the screencast more natural.